theQRL/qrl-wallet/README.md

 	npm run build:win32

 ## Build Installer

 	npm run installer

+Installers are produced by [electron-builder](https://www.electron.build/): a `.dmg` on macOS, `.deb` and `.pacman` packages on Linux, and an NSIS `.exe` on Windows.
+Output is written alongside the packaged app in `.electrify/.dist`.

+For explicit platform installers:

+	npm run installer:darwin
+	npm run installer:linux
+	npm run installer:win32

+## Releases

+Official desktop artifacts are built and published by the [release-build workflow](.github/workflows/release-build.yml), which runs on a `v*` tag across a six-platform matrix.

 If you have issues, the [QRL Discord](https://discord.gg/jBT6BEp) is a good place to ask for help.